SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

          stopLogsIngestion: true
    ```

-3. To revert changes, please perform first step as it is, and after configuration has been propagated to all pods, you can remove all configuration added in this section from the `user-values.yaml`.
+3. To revert your changes, perform first step as-is, then after configuration has been propagated to all pods, you can remove all configuration added in this section from the `user-values.yaml`.

 :::note
 It's important to perform the first step exactly as it is, especially waiting for all logs collector pods to apply the new configuration.
 We want to avoid a situation in which logs collector pods are picking up debugging logs and sending them to Sumo Logic, as it may increase your costs.